MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 Attribution is the process of determining the relative contribution of individual campaign impressions towards a goal for the purpose of performance measurement and optimization.
-The dominant attribution methodology is last-touch, which assigns credit to only the last ad that a consumer interacted with, before taking the desired action of the campaign (Interactive Advertising Bureau, 2017).
-In this case, the desired action of the campaign was for users to participate online by registering a set of products they had bought in physical stores.
+The dominant attribution methodology is last-touch, which assigns credit to only the last ad that a consumer interacted with, before taking the desired action of the campaign.
 However, the last-touch model is flawed because individuals are usually exposed to multiple advertising channels before making any purchasing decision.
-Therefore, a fundamental problem in measuring advertising effectiveness is to quantify how revenue should be attributed to multiple touch-points along consumers' conversion paths, which is the sequence, timing, and engagement in advertising channels along the purchase funnel (Zhao, Mahboobi, & Bagheri, 2019).
+Therefore, a fundamental problem in measuring advertising effectiveness is to quantify how revenue should be attributed to multiple touch-points along consumers' conversion paths, which is the sequence, timing, and engagement in advertising channels along the purchase funnel.
 MTA is a solution for this measurement challenge since it assigns credit to multiple touch points along the path to conversion.
 By assembling information about user characteristics, media touch points, and sales/conversion data, marketers can understand which combination of channels, audience targets, publishers, devices, creatives, search keywords, or other marketing considerations are performing most effectively against their Key Performance Indicator (KPI).
-Thus, they are widely regarded by practitioners as a proxy for optimizing campaign performance (Interactive Advertising Bureau, 2017).
-Contrary to media mix modeling, it is a bottom-up measurement approach that requires individual-level data (Gartner, 2018).
+Thus, they are widely regarded by practitioners as a proxy for optimizing campaign performance.
+Contrary to media mix modeling, it is a bottom-up measurement approach that requires individual-level data.

 **Achieve Better Results by Combining Methods**